purplesyringa/site/blog/falsehoods-programmers-believe-about-null-pointers/index.md

 CHERI is even weirder.
 CHERI pointers store $128$-bit capabilities in addition to the $64$-bit address we're used to to protect against UAF and OOB accesses.
 Any pointer with address `0` is considered a null pointer, so there are effectively $2^{128}$-ish different null pointers, only one of which is all-zero.
 (This also means that comparing pointers for equality can yield different results than comparing their binary representations.)

+If you extend the definition of pointers to include pointers to class members, this gets even more realistic.
+Pointers to members are, in effect, offsets to fields (at least if we aren't taking methods into account), and `0` is a valid offset, so `(int Class::*)nullptr` is usually stored as `-1`.

 ### Conclusion